jiangyijane/jiangyijane.github.io/_pages/about.md

 ------
 1. An Empirical Study of Blockchain-Driven Transparency in a Consumer Marketplace, with Ken Moon and Wedad Elmaghraby, [[SSRN]]()

     Reject and Resubmit at <i>Management Science</i>

 2. Impact of Price Strategy on Returns: A Price Transparency and Valuation Uncertainty Story, with Wedad Elmaghraby and Ozge Sahin

     In preparation for submission

+3. From Complexity to Clarity: Leveraging Explainable NLP to Enhance Contract Transparency, with Jiannan Xu and Wedad Elmaghraby
+4. The Side Effects of Quality Signaling, with Farzad Fathi

 Talks
 ------